Chaim Pinchas Scheinberg: Mir, Poland

+New York

 In 1935 the Scheinbergs returned to America because his American citizenship would have expired after more than five years abroad.
-Soon after his return, Scheinberg was offered the position of mashgiach ruchani (spiritual supervisor) of the Yeshiva Chofetz Chaim in Queens founded by Rabbi Dovid Leibowitz.
-He served in that position for 25 years until leaving to open his own yeshiva, Torah Ore.
-Scheinberg was known for the warm and caring relationship he developed with his students, and for the kindnesses he and his wife did for neighbors and visitors in their small apartment.
-Often their daughters slept two to a bed to make room for unexpected guests.
-During this time, Scheinberg also became the Rav of Congregation Bakash Shalom Anshei Ostrov on the Lower East Side, where he gave Torah lectures to working men.
+Soon after his return, Scheinberg was offered the position of mashgiach ruchani (spiritual supervisor) of the Yeshiva Chofetz Chaim in Queens founded by Rabbi Dovid Leibowitz, a position he held for 25 years before leaving to open his own yeshiva, Torah Ore.
+During this time, Scheinberg also became the rabbi of Congregation Bakash Shalom Anshei Ostrov on the Lower East Side, where he gave Torah lectures to working men.

 The Scheinbergs had two more daughters, Chana and Zelda, and a son, Simcha, in New York.
-Zelda was married to the late Rabbi Nisson Alpert.
+Zelda was married to Rabbi Nisson Alpert.
 They also raised Rivky Kaufman, one of the seven orphans of Bessie's sister Freida, after the latter's sudden death in 1938.

-With the help and encouragement of his brother, Rabbi Shmuel Scheinberg, and his son-in-law, Rabbi Chaim Dov Altusky (Fruma Rochel's husband), Scheinberg opened the Torah Ore yeshiva in the Bensonhurst section of Brooklyn in 1960.
-The yeshiva opened with six students and grew steadily, enrolling many local Sephardi boys who were attracted by Scheinberg's Torah knowledge and warmth.
-The Scheinbergs treated their students as their own children, raising money to marry them off and even pay their dentist bills.
+With the help of his brother Shmuel and his son-in-law, Rabbi Chaim Dov Altusky (Fruma Rochel's husband), Scheinberg opened the Torah Ore yeshiva in Bensonhurst, Brooklyn in 1960.
+The yeshiva started with six students and went on to enroll many local Sephardi boys.